 Pay What You Can, suggested contribution $10

-We celebrate sunrise on the summer solstice with a performance of classical Indian ragas by Prema Bhat (voice), Purnima Bhat (vocal support and tambura), and Maheshwar Ajaykumar (mridangam) starting at 6:20am lead by Alejandro Chaoul, followed by a labyrinth walk facilitated by Jay Stailey on the Rothko Chapel grounds.
+We celebrate sunrise on the summer solstice with a performance of classical Indian ragas by Prema Bhat (voice), Purnima Bhat (vocal support and tambura), and Maheshwar Ajaykumar (mridangam) starting at 6:20am, followed by a labyrinth walk facilitated by Jay Stailey on the Rothko Chapel grounds.

 In observation of the Summer Solstice, the Rothko Chapel will be open from sunrise to sunset (approximately 6:20 AM-8:25 PM).

 Prema Bhat is an accomplished Indian classical vocalist from South India with a Masters degree in Carnatic (South indian classical) voice and theory.
 She has served as a DJ for Indian classical music at Princeton radio, WPRB 103.3 FM and later as a music faculty at the dept of Music at Emory University in Atlanta and also at the University of Cagliari, Italy.
 She has performed in many places in India, US and Italy and has also given lecture demonstrations in many universities and often goes to public schools to give workshops in Indian classical music.
 She is known for her soulfulness in music.
 In the past several years, she has been composing music for the songs of the 15th c.composer Purandaradasa.
 She has been featured on WABE(Atlanta) Houston public radio and on Fox TV.
 When not doing music she practices yoga, meditation and takes care of her cat and family.